bgamari/ghc-wiki-import/module-dependencies.md

-The Marvellous Module Structure of GHC (possibly outdated, please fix anything that is wrong)
+=The Marvellous Module Structure of GHC= (possibly outdated, please fix anything that is wrong)